-1. Prescription Medications

-Medication administration by school staff will begin 24 hours after medication, parent authorizations, and HCP orders are received by the school.
+Prescription Medications- Medication administration by school staff will begin 24 hours after medication, parent authorizations, and health care provider (HCP) orders are received by the school.

-- All medications must come in an individual pharmacy-labeled container and must include: the student's name, medication name, route, dose, time of administration, Pharmacy name and number and the name of prescribing health care provider - Medication cannot be expired - A completed "Authorization for Medication to be Given at School" form for all prescription medications must be signed or verbally authorized by the parent or guardian. - A signed order from a health care provider with prescriptive authority is required or, per school nurse's discretion, the pharmacy labeled container is acceptable. - All new medications, changes in medications, changes in dosages, changes in timing or route of administration require a new Authorization for Medicine to be Given at School form, completed and signed by student's parent/guardian and a new order from the HCP.
-An updated medication pharmacy labeled bottle may be used per school nurse's discretion - Authorization granted to administer prescription medication shall be valid for the current school year only and must be renewed annually.
+All medications must come in an individual pharmacy-labeled container and must include: the student's name, medication name, route, dose, time of administration, Pharmacy name and number and the name of prescribing HCP.

+Medication cannot be expired.

+Prescription medications must be signed for or verbally authorized by the parent or guardian.
+Verbal authority must be documented by the school nurse

+A signed order from a health care provider with prescriptive authority is required or, per school nurse's discretion, the pharmacy labeled container is acceptable.

+All new medications, changes in medications, changes in dosages, changes in timing or route of administration require a new prescription from the HCP and parent authorization.

+An updated medication pharmacy labeled bottle may be used in lieu of a new HCP prescription per school nurse's discretion

+Authorization granted to administer prescription medication shall be valid for the current school year only and must be renewed annually.